 3 T. bourbon

-- Bring the syrup to a low boil in a deep saucepan over medium-high heat.
+- To begin this Bourbon Caramel Apples with Lavender Sugar Recipe, bring the syrup to a low boil in a deep saucepan over medium-high heat.
 Simmer on medium heat for 5

 - to 7 minutes, swirling the pan occasionally to ensure even browning.